List of Arifureta characters: Main characters

 She is Kaori's best friend and a childhood friend of Kouki.
-She is a hardworking, kind and caring girl who passes her time practicing her kendo skills.
+She is a hardworking, kind and caring girl who passes her time practicing the kendo skills learned at her family's dojo (where Kouki Amanogawa is also a student).
 She is extremely sharp and is usually capable of processing things without much explanation.
 She is one of the more realistic among her classmates and acts as the voice of reason and caution instead of rushing in blindly like her classmates.
 She is referred to as a cool beauty, but has a secret girlish side that likes cute things, cats and stuffed dolls.
-After her Artifact sword was destroyed while battling Cattleya's monsters in the Great Orcus Labyrinth, she received one of Hajime's masterpieces, a black Kissaki Moroha Zukuri Shirasaya Katana made of the world's hardest mineral Azanthium (compressed to make it even stronger), as her new weapon, allowing her to utilize her samurai swordsmanship techniques to the fullest; in Volume 4 of the light novels, it is stated that because she had trained with the katana back in Japan she had had a hard time adapting to the Artefact sword given to her, and feels more comfortable wielding her new katana.
-Her job class is Swordmaster, with (judging from glimpses of it in episodes of the anime's first season) her sword style appearing to be Iaido (Quick-Draw Style).
+After her Artifact sword (a sabre) was destroyed while battling Cattleya's monsters in the Great Orcus Labyrinth, she received one of Hajime's masterpieces, a black Kissaki Moroha Zukuri Shirasaya Katana made of the world's hardest mineral Azanthium (compressed to make it even stronger), as her new weapon, allowing her to utilize her samurai swordsmanship techniques to the fullest; in Volume 4 of the light novels, it is stated that because she had trained with the katana back in Japan she had had a hard time adapting to the Artifact sword given to her and feels more comfortable wielding her new katana.
+Her job class is Swordmaster, with (judging from glimpses of it in episodes of the anime's first season) her sword style appearing to be Iaido (Quick-Draw Style), but described in the light novels as being Yaegashi-ryū (八やえ重が樫し流りゅう, Yaegashi-style), a style of samurai martial arts developed by the Yaegashi Dojo.
 In the Sea of Trees Labyrinth, her feelings for Hajime started to grow and she herself became aware of it.
 In the fight of the last Labyrinth, in an attempt to finish her off, her opponent (a reversed clone of herself) taunted her with all her repressed inner feelings and the guilt of loving the person her best friend loves; however, Hajime saved her in time and encouraged her to win the fight.
 After the labyrinth was conquered, she confessed to him her love in front of them, saying that "[She] will do everything to make [him hers]" and began showing her cute and girlish sides to Hajime's party.